 Anthony is an energetic leopard who loves to come up and greet visitors at the fence.
 Though he is not always eager for enrichment at first, he typically does enjoy it after everyone has left.
 He loves Christmas trees and shredding whatever he can get his paws on.
 Anthony is seemingly always on the move, but when he does bed down for the night, he will often make a little “nest” in his straw that is almost always a perfect, leopard-sized circle.

-Anthony is in a brand new enclosure on Elm Grove.
-He is across the tour path from Roman and Reina Lions and next to one of the kinkajou houses, which are off tour.
+Anthony is in a brand new enclosure in Elm Grove.
+He is on tour across the path from Roman and Reina Lions and next to one of the kinkajou houses, which are off tour.
 He is loving his new home!